aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 | Affix-grouped (plaintext)  | 7.4k        | -             |
 | Affix-grouped gzipped      | 3.0k        | 4.0k          |
 | Bloom Filter (1% error)    | 720b        | 960b          |

+> base64: the result of binary compression will need to be base64-encoded to
+> be transmitted via a CloudFormation template.

 Affix-grouped, gzipped data seems to give the best results that are still convenient and generic to work with (see Appendix B for a description of